Skip to Main Content

 Mumbai's rooftop bar scene has always carried a particular charge.
 In a city where vertical living is the norm and sea-facing real estate commands impossible premiums, a well-positioned open-air terrace is both a social gesture and a territorial claim.
 The bars that endure at that altitude are not simply trading on the view: they are building cocktail programmes, service cultures, and booking dynamics that justify the elevation on their own terms.
 AER Bar & Lounge, occupying the 34th floor of the Four Seasons Mumbai above Worli, sits at the upper end of that competitive set and, in 2025, earned a listing on Tatler Asia-Pacific's Leading Bars list — one of the few Indian entries in a region-wide ranking that skews heavily toward East and Southeast Asian cities.

 That Tatler placement matters as a calibration tool.
 The Asia-Pacific Leading Bars list evaluates across Hong Kong, Tokyo, Singapore, and Sydney alongside Mumbai, which means AER is being compared to institutions with long-running technical programmes, international bartender circuits, and densely overlapping critical attention.
-Appearing on that list positions AER not as a hotel bar that happens to have good drinks, but as a cocktail destination that competes in a regional peer set where the standards are set by bars operating without a hotel's structural support.
+Appearing on that list positions AER not as a hotel bar that happens to have good drinks, but as a cocktail destination that competes in a regional comparable set where the standards are set by bars operating without a hotel's structural support.

 The Cocktail Programme: Inventive Drinks in a High-Altitude Context